Do you love to travel and take pictures along the way?

 People Often Ask?

-Once you have 10,000 Instagram followers, you can start getting sponsored deals or at least free stays at hotels in exchange for exposure.
+Once you have 10,000 Instagram followers, you can get sponsored deals, or free hotel stays in exchange for exposure.

 2. How much do travel influencers cost?

 It depends on how well Instagram influencer is known.
-Do they have a popular travel blog?
+For example, do they have a popular travel blog?
 Often, their price correlates to the number of Instagram followers they have.

 3. What does a travel influencer do?